Growing up in Alberta, my parents taught me a golden rule

 Click to Login as an existing user or Register so you can print this article.

-On July 1, 2014, the US’s Foreign Account Tax Compliance Act (FATCA) went into effect, and as a result, it will become increasingly difficult to renounce your US citizenship for the “right reasons” and avoid any negative consequences.
+In 2014, the US’s Foreign Account Tax Compliance Act (FATCA) went into effect, and as a result, it will become increasingly difficult for US citizens residing in the UK to renounce their US citizenship for the “right reasons” and avoid any negative consequences.

 All evidence suggests that now may be the time to consider renouncing, however, the process can be complex and daunting.
 It is essential to ensure that you renounce properly.
 If not done correctly, you may be subject to the US Exit Tax or barred from ever entering the US again.